Levels of ownership or control of sensitive assets that require consent

 The Act treats a trust as a person rather than a relationship between trustee and beneficiary.
-The Act recognises three separate classes of person, each member of which might be an overseas person independently of each other:
+The Act recognises 3 separate classes of person, each member of which might be an overseas person independently of each other.
+These are:

 - the trust itself